yuqianglianshou/mazanoke_ice/README.md

    - No data is uploaded to external servers.
 Your files stay on your device.

 **Planned**
-- [ ] Upload queue.
+- [X] Upload multiple files at once.
-   - Currently, only one image can be uploaded at a time.
 - [ ] Remember last-used settings.

 ## Install